python/cpython/Doc/library/weakref.rst

 .. function:: getweakrefs(object)

-   Return a list of all weak reference and proxy objects which refer to *object*.
+   Return a list of all weak references and proxies which refer to *object*.

 .. class:: WeakKeyDictionary([dict])